Act for the Development of Tourism

 Article 66

-The central administrative authority shall promulgate regulations for the evaluation, planning and development, operation and management, funding, rewarding excellence, another other issues relating to designated scenic spots.
+The central administrative authority shall promulgate regulations for the evaluation, planning and development, operation and management, funding, rewarding excellence, and other issues relating to designated scenic spots.

-The central administrative authority shall promulgate the managing regulations for the establishment, issuance of licenses, operation and management, managing and rewarding employees, and manager training for travel agency.
+The central administrative authority shall promulgate the managing regulations for the establishment, issuance of licenses, operation and management, managing and rewarding employees, and manager training for travel agencies.

 The central administrative authority shall promulgate the managing regulations for the establishment, issuance of licenses, operation and management, and examinations for tourist amusement enterprises.